Most Common Problems with Android and How to Fix Them

 Remove Adware or Malware

 If you often sideload apps from untrusted sources or you visit a crappy website, you might be a victim of adware or malware injection.
 If your phone is not performing smoothly or you are getting a lot of pop up ads on your mobile, you need to consider it seriously.
 Otherwise, you will end up losing your mobile’s data.
-The first thing you can do is install a trustworthy antivirus.
+First, install a trustworthy antivirus.
 If that is not helping you, and you have an SD card, you should remove that card and scan it with PC antivirus.
 Sometimes they do wonder.

-Here are a few things you can do to avoid such situations-
+Here are a few steps you can follow to avoid such situations-

 - Do not install apps from third-party source unless you know that very well.

 - Do not install any cracked version of the paid app from a third-party source.
 Android apps are not expensive.
-You can spend a little money to buy some apps.
+You can spend a little money to buy some apps but they are fully secure and protected.

 Google Play Store Not Responding or Downloading Apps